 OMZs form mostly in the tropics, off coastlines where wind pushes surface waters out to sea, allowing deeper waters to rise up.
 These are full of nutrients and boost the growth of simple aquatic life like algae.

 Global warming is causing OMZs to spread because it makes seawater less able to hold oxygen.
-As OMZs expand, so does the potential for denitrification, tipping global balances of nitrogen and greenhouse gases and nutrients.
+As OMZs expand, so does the potential for denitrification, tipping global balances of nitrogen, greenhouse gases, and nutrients.

 4. I’ve heard of the disease SARS, but what is SAR11?